-A consistent broadcast, or c-broadcast, guarantees that all parties that do receive a particular broadcast receive the same value [17].
-It does not, however, guarantee that all parties on the group receive anything in the first place.
+A consistent broadcast, or c-broadcast, guarantees that all pingers that do receive a particular broadcast receive the same value [17].
+It does not, however, guarantee that all pingers on the group receive anything in the first place.

-A reliable broadcast, or r-broadcast, additionally guarantees that all parties receive the broadcast [2].
-Our model being asynchronous, there is no guarantee about the time; the only guarantee is that if one honest party receives the broadcast, eventually all other ones will.
+A reliable broadcast, or r-broadcast, additionally guarantees that all pingers receive the broadcast [2].
+Our model being asynchronous, there is no guarantee about the time; the only guarantee is that if one uncorrupted pinger receives the broadcast, eventually all other ones will.

-An atomic broadcast [7,23] primitive additionally guarantees that all honest parties receive all messages in the same order.
+An atomic broadcast [7,23] primitive additionally guarantees that all uncorrupted pingers receive all messages in the same order.
 This is a rather powerful synchronization mechanism, that deals with many uncertainties of the asynchronous network and the attackers.
-In principle, it is possible to build the entire database on top of such a protocol; for this paper, however, we have chosen dedicated protocols.
+In principle, it is possible to build the entire database on top of such a protocol; for this paper, however, we have chosen more efficient dedicated protocols.

 Threshold signatures.
-Threshold signatures [26] allow parties to issue shares of a signature, which then - given enough shares are available - can be combined into one single signature.
+Threshold signatures [26] allow pingers to issue shares of a signature, which then - given enough shares are available - can be combined into one single signature.
 The nice property is that a threshold signature outputs the same constant length signature, independent of the actual number of parties or the subset of parties that did the actual signing.
-This not only preserves space and bandwidth, but also solves the key distribution system.
-A client does not need to know the public key of any individual pinger, nor the identity of the set of pingers, but can verify that a certain message was signed by a certain number of pingers by verifying against one, static, public key.
+This not only preserves space and bandwidth, but also allows for easy key distribution.
+A client does not need to know the public key of any individual pinger, nor the identity of the set of pingers, but can verify that a certain message was signed by a certain number of pingers by verifying against one single, static, public key.
 The disadvantage is that the internal management of the group of pingers becomes more complex.
 If an old pinger is disabled, its key share must be invalidated.
-Similarly, a new pinger needs to get a new key-share, and all thresholds need to adapt.
+Similarly, a new pinger needs to get a new key-share, and all thresholds need to adapt.7